 Which heavily paraphrased line do you think would have been easier for Potiphar to believe?

 - Mrs. Potiphar: “That young and handsome slave with a finely chiseled body wanted me like nobody’s business.”

 - Joseph: “The dickens I did.”

 “Potiphar exploded in anger when his wife said, ‘Your slave did this to me!’”
 (39:19).
-Author Stephen M. Miller, in the short sidebar article called “Who got Potiphar mad?”
-(A Visual Walk Through Genesis, page 155), says some Bible experts speculate that Potiphar got mad at his wife instead of Joseph.
+Some Bible experts speculate that Potiphar got mad at his wife instead of Joseph.
 What do you think about that?

-In the short article “Was Potiphar a butcher and eunuch?”
-(A Visual Walk Through Genesis, page 154), Stephen M. Miller talks about the different ways of interpreting Potiphar’s title.
+There are different ways of interpreting Potiphar’s title.
 Potiphar may have been a eunuch and the lead butcher in the palace, or he may have been one of the king’s officers and the captain of the palace guard.
-Based on what you read in that article and in the Genesis story, which translation makes most sense to you?
+Based on what you read in the Genesis story, which translation makes most sense to you?

 If Potiphar didn’t believe his wife, as some speculate, why do you think he tossed his best slave in the prison?

 LIFE APPLICATION.
 Confronted with the temptation to do something he knew was wrong, Joseph turned and ran like crazy.
 What do you think of that strategy for us today?

 LIFE APPLICATION.
 What do you think is a good defense when people accuse us of doing something we didn’t do?